DETAILED ACTION

 at least one processor communicatively connected to the memory, the at least one processor configured to:

-receive, from a first distributed unit (DU) associated with the first CU of the wireless network, an indication of one or more types of resources for which the first DU supports admission during an energy saving mode of the first DU or an operation below a full capacity of the first DU, wherein the one or more types of resources are associated with at least one capability of a user equipment (UE) to be served by the first DU,
+receive, from a first distributed unit (DU) associated with the first CU of the wireless network prior to a request for admission of at least one resource, an indication of one or more types of resources for which the first DU supports admission during an energy saving mode of the first DU or an operation below a full capacity of the first DU, wherein the one or more types of resources are associated with at least one capability of a user equipment (UE) to be served by the first DU, wherein the at least one capability includes a beam correspondence associated with beam sweeping, and whether the UE is capable of providing cross link interference (CLI) measurement and reporting; and

-transmit, to the first DU based on the indication and the handover request and while the first DU is operating under the energy saving mode or below the full capacity, a request for the admission of at least one resource in response to the at least one resource having a type included in the one or more types of resources indicated by the first DU.”
+transmit, to the first DU based on the indication and while the first DU is operating under the energy saving mode or below the full capacity, the request for the admission of the at least one resource that is selected by the CU based on having a type included in the one or more types of resources indicated by the first DU as supported for admission when the DU is in the energy saving mode or the operation below the full capacity.”

 that have changed the scope of the invention, Therefore, Applicant’s remarks regarding rejection under 35 U.S.C 103 for the claims are moot.
 Applicant's remarks are considered as forward looking statement for the newly reconstructed claims.